evmos/docs/docs/validate/testnet.md

 ## Run a Testnet Validator

-Claim your testnet {{ $themeConfig.project.testnet_denom }} on the [faucet](./../develop/testnet/faucet) using your validator account address and submit your validator account address:
+Claim your testnet <ProjectValue keyword="testnet_denom" />  on the [faucet](./../develop/testnet)
+using your validator account address and submit your validator account address:

 :::tip
 For more details on how to run your validator, follow [these](./setup-and-configuration/run-a-validator) instructions.